 Eventually, Stockton cleaned up and found CrossFit Ogden.

 “I saw like a revival,” he says.
-“I could be part of something that’s going to be… Continue Reading
+“I could be part of something… Continue Reading

 The North Central Regional was certainly filled with surprises.

 After Day 1, Games veteran Alex Nettey sat atop the Leaderboard in a spot many had reserved for Kyle Kasperbauer, who finished third at the CrossFit Games in 2012.
 On their heels was rookie Jacob Heppner.

 “I’d like to make it, but I’m not gonna place money on myself,” Heppner said with a smile at the end of Day 1.

 Your thoughts can derail your performance—but only if you let them.

 Here are some common thoughts at CrossFit boxes all over the world: